 Chris White, a political consultant and activist, also felt Ha’s past service to the city could compromise the investigation.

-“Right now a position that should be used as a watchdog is occupied by someone that’s from within the system,” said White, who’s worked for a number of state representatives from Detroit.
+“Right now a position that should be used as a watchdog is occupied by someone that’s from within the system,” said White, who previously worked for embattled State Rep. Bert Johnson.
 “Under Ha, it’s not really an independent position as much as it is a promotion.”

 Ha’s office did not respond to emails seeking comment.
 People who know her professionally — including city staffers — vouched for her integrity.